Why Is Copper Used For Distilling

 Copper is a highly valuable metal that is used in many distilling processes.
 Copper has been used for centuries to create high-quality spirits and liquors, as it has the unique ability to absorb impurities and other molecules from the liquid during the distillation process.
 This helps to create a purer, smoother drink.
 Copper also helps to improve the flavor of drinks, as it absorbs certain components like sulfur compounds that can give off an unpleasant taste.

-See also Do Babies Need Distilled Water
+See also Who Has Distilled Water In Stock

 In addition to its purifying properties, copper also acts as a catalyst for certain reactions which occur during distillation.
 This means that distillers can achieve higher levels of flavor and aroma extraction from their ingredients more quickly.
 Copper also helps to maintain a consistent temperature throughout the distillation process, allowing for more precise and consistent results when making spirits or liquors.